 2. Naomi takes the role of a mentor and adviser. –

 Naomi sometimes gets a bad rap.
 Surely she had weaknesses.
-At the beginning she didn’t react well to the trials she was facing and became depressed and bitter.
+In the beginning, she didn’t react well to the trials she was facing and became depressed and bitter.
 However, she still maintains faith in the Lord.
-And in some way Ruth’s good character can be attributed to Naomi.
-Ruth knew about the Lord and committed to follow Him because of Naomi and her influence.
+And in some way, Ruth’s good character can be attributed to Naomi.
+Ruth knew about the Lord and committed to following Him because of Naomi and her influence.
 For all of Naomi’s faults, she was a good mentor.
 Her concern for Ruth’s well-being is evident throughout the entire book.

 If you are older and more experienced, then open up your life and be willing to share with and help those who are just getting started.
 Jesus mentored His disciples.
 Paul mentored Timothy and many others.
 Who are you mentoring?